seattletimes/fire-line/src/story/story6.md

-Managers also are reluctant to pass on deploying resources in a busy fire season, holding them for later, because by then they may be in use elsewhere, and no longer available if the fire blew up.”
+Managers also are reluctant to pass on deploying resources in a busy fire season, holding them for later, because by then they may be in use elsewhere, and no longer available if the fire blew up.

 “When we ended up having a change in the weather and things moderated, we looked for where we could tie it off and feel pretty secure,” Templin said.